mikesparr/redis-docker-taskrunner/README.md

 kubectl apply -f https://raw.githubusercontent.com/mikesparr/redis-docker-taskrunner/master/deploy/cronjob.yml
 ```

+## Publishing jobs
+See the tests for data format to publish to Redis.
+However a convenience npm module exists called `redis-task-scheduler`
+that you can use.
+Simply `npm install redis-task-scheduler` (or `yarn add redis-task-scheduler`) and follow it's instructions.
+Both these components were designed to work as optional handler for `Delayed` actions in npm module `redis-workflow`.
+The
+default action for tasks is to republish the context object to Redis PubSub when scheduled time arrives for workflow to process
+it.

 ## Customizing
 This app can be run locally, on any server (likely Linux environment using cron but also Windows with scheduler).
 It is designed to run in Kubernetes using `CronJob`, but you could deploy it anywhere and create your own cron